sebaceousbach/mpv_thumbnail_script-/README.md

 # Set to 0 to disable the check, ie. thumbnail videos no matter how long they are
 # Defaults to 3600 (one hour)
 autogenerate_max_duration=3600
 # Use mpv to generate thumbnail even if ffmpeg is found in PATH
-# ffmpeg is slightly faster than mpv but lacks support for ordered chapters in MKVs,
+# In this enhanced fork, ffmpeg is significantly faster than mpv due to multithreading
+# support, but ffmpeg still lacks support for ordered chapters in MKVs,
-# which can break the resulting thumbnails.
-You have been warned.
+# which can break the resulting thumbnails for these specific files.
 # Defaults to yes (don't use ffmpeg)
+# For faster thumbnailing, consider setting this to "no" to use FFmpeg with multithreading
 prefer_mpv=[yes/no]

 # Explicitly disable subtitles on the mpv sub-calls